bitmakerla/estela/docs/estela-cli/quickstart.md

 Successful login.
 API Token stored in ~/.estela.yaml.
 ```

-This will save your Estela API key to the file `~/.estela.yaml`, and it is
+This will save your estela API key to the file `~/.estela.yaml`, and it is
 needed to access projects associated with your account.

 ### Creating a project

-In Estela, a project is an identifier that groups spiders.
+In estela, a project is an identifier that groups spiders.
 It is linked to the
 Docker image of a Scrapy project.
 A project's spiders are extracted automatically from the Scrapy
 project.